 Have you heard of the Reading Practice Group?
 It’s a multi-level, drop-in class for students in our basic reading classes who want extra practice, and much more!
 Based on Adult Learner Persistence principles, the group is a community of Adult Basic Education learners and specially trained tutors, and encourages adults who are in individual classes or who are waiting for a tutor to keep learning together.

 Long-time volunteers Pat Seago and Katie Zammito helped start the Reading Practice Group in late 2016, and it's now a permanent part of our programs.
 But after the first year, students told us they wanted to do more in each lesson.
 Enter Mario Martinez!

 Mario has a background in education and linguistics, so when he contacted us about volunteering, we asked him to observe the group, and he decided to join the tutor pool.
 His research-based suggestions and fresh ideas mean students do more small-group work, use a larger variety of materials, and have more consistency from lesson to lesson.
 Best of all, the members of the group say they are learning a lot, attendance is up, and the same students keep coming back for more!

 Why do you volunteer at Literacy Advance?

-What do you enjoy most about volunteering?
+What do you most enjoy about volunteering?

 What strategies do you keep in mind when you tutor?

-What's your favorite book?
+What is your favorite book?